andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 3. Right-click 1_Prereq.ps1 and select **Run with PowerShell**, the script will automatically elevate and run as administrator
 4. The script will finish. it will download necessary files and create folders.
 Close PowerShell Window by pressing enter.
 ![1_Prereq.ps1 Result](images/1_Prereq.ps1-result.png)
-5. Save as LabConfig.ps1 as [LabConfig.hydrate.ps1](LabConfig.hydrate.ps1) for documentation as we are going to use another version of LabConfig.ps1 in later step.
-6. Right-click 2_CreateParentDisks.ps1 and select **Run with PowerShell**.
+5. Right-click 2_CreateParentDisks.ps1 and select **Run with PowerShell**.
-7. When asked for ISO image, choose Windows Server 2022 image.
+6. When asked for ISO image, choose Windows Server 2022 image.
-8. When asked for Windows Server Update (msu), click **cancel**
+7. When asked for Windows Server Update (msu), click **cancel**
 > Script will now create Domain Controller and Windows Server 2022 parent disks.
 It will take 15-30 minutes to finish.
 Once Finished, press Enter to close window (it will cleanup unnecessary files and folders).

 ### Expected Result